Texas gun rights lobby pushing back on calls for new laws

 “Right now there is nothing in law that would prevent one stranger from selling a gun to a terrorist,” Abbott said, “and obviously that’s a danger that needs to be looked into.”

-State Sen. Jose Rodriguez, an El Paso, said the governor was pushing for ideas on guns laws.
+State Sen. Jose Rodriguez, an El Paso Democrat, said the governor was pushing for ideas on guns laws.

 Abbott was “really pushing people to explore where are the gaps in existing law, and secondly where do we need some additional laws that are possible solutions to some of these issues,” Rodriguez said.